t3rmian/devpot/content/posts/collections/en/2021-04-04-jpa-eclipselink-window-functions.md

 While JPA is not an ideal tool for this purpose, we may nevertheless have a need of using this feature in an existing application framework based on this technology.
-Whereas the JPA specification itself does not provide such methods, its individual implementations give us some powerful extensions.
+Whereas the JPA specification itself does not provide such methods, forcing us to fall back to the native queries, its individual implementations give us some powerful extensions.

 How to build such a query with a window function using EclipseLink?
 To explain this, I will use a sample from [the MySQL database documentation](https://docs.oracle.com/cd/E17952_01/mysql-8.0-en/window-functions-usage.html).